The Spoore, Merry and Rixman Foundation

 6. Filling Gaps in Provision: The foundation focuses on “provision of facilities not normally provided by the Local Education Authority,” so applications should demonstrate needs that aren't met by standard public provision.

-7. School and Organization Applications: Should demonstrate how the grant will benefit multiple young people and provide educational value beyond standard curriculum requirements.
-Past examples include specialized equipment, staging, musical instruments, and school grounds development.
+7. School and Organisation Applications: Should demonstrate how the grant will benefit multiple young people and provide educational value beyond standard curriculum requirements.
+Past examples include specialised equipment, staging, musical instruments, and school grounds development.

 8. Complete Documentation: Ensure all required supporting documentation is included and the application clearly articulates the specific need and amount requested.